pyepri.displayers

 Interactive displayer for 4D spectral-spatial images.

-Display slices & spectra of a 4D spectral-sptatial image, and explore its content through many interactive commands (once the figure is displayed, press the h key of your keyboard to display the list of interactive commands, also listed below).
+Display slices & spectra of a 4D spectral-spatial image, and explore its content through many interactive commands (once the figure is displayed, press the h key of your keyboard to display the list of interactive commands, also listed below).

 - Parameters: